October 17, 2016

 As we get older our blood-brain barrier starts to break down, our adaptive immunity starts to become a little less strong, and microbial pathogens can build up.
 His research has shown that brains with amyloid in them from Alzheimer’s patients had more antimicrobial activity than brains without amyloid and that beta amyloid is antimicrobial and does help fight infection.

 Dr. Tanzi’s next work, the Brain Microbiome Project, funded by Cure Alzheimer’s Fund and Open Philanthropy, is to test in humans the hypothesis that the reason we have amyloid build-up is that over decades small amounts of low-grade infections and microbes are sneaking into the brain and triggering amyloid.
-By isolating the plaques and sequencing the RNA they can determine whether there are common pathogens that drive the amyloid build-up, and find a treatment to target those pathogens.
+By isolating the plaques and sequencing the RNA, they can determine whether there are common pathogens that drive the amyloid build-up and perhaps find a treatment to target those pathogens.

-Thanks to Dr. Rudy Tanzi for sharing this fascinating theory and research.
-Listen to the recording or read the transcript for the full conversation, including whether he thinks we will have a disease-modifying treatment in the next 5 years and how vitamins and diet can help.
+Thanks to Dr. Rudy Tanzi for sharing this fascinating theory and his thoughts on whether we will have a disease-modifying treatment in the next five years and the potential impact of vitamins and diet.